MohamedEzzDM/Todo_app/README.md

 # Todo App UI

-A sample UI for todo app developed in flutter using
+A sample UI for todo app developed in flutter
+## Using
 Bloc/cubit

 Sqflite